Day | Date | Celebration | Rank | ||

 He suggested that the two communions can "support and encourage one another, especially at the level of parishes and local communities," in helping address the spiritual difficulties facing the continent.
 The Old Catholic Church is a schismatic communion of churches that broke away from the Catholic Church in the eighteenth and nineteenth centuries over the issue of papal authority.
 Because its bishops had been validly ordained, they retained the ability to ordain other bishops and priests.
 This was confirmed on January 3, 1987, by the Congregation for the Doctrine of the Faith (Prot. no. 795/68): Among the churches which are in the same situation as the oriental churches named in can.
 844 § 3 we include the Old Catholic churches in Europe and the Polish National Church in the United States of America.
 The Catholic Church has recognized the sacraments of the Old Catholic Church as valid and in the same category as the sacraments of the Eastern Orthodox Churches.
 However, the Old Catholic Church in more recent times has begun ordaining women.
 Since such ordinations are invalid, the Catholic Church cannot recognize any sacraments (other than baptism) as valid that a female priest performs.
 This issue also presents problems when it comes to valid lines of apostolic succession.
 A female bishop can impart ordination to neither priests nor bishops, thus rendering their ordination and sacraments also invalid (except for baptisms).
 As of now, I am unaware that the Old Catholic Church has ordained any female bishops, and thus its line of apostolic succession appears to still be valid.
 Even though the sacraments of these churches are valid (when performed by a validly ordained priest), they are still illicit, and therefore Catholics should avoid them outside a danger-of-death situation.

-St. Sebastian's Independent Catholic Church.
+Our Lady & St. Sebastian's Catholic Church.
 LGBTQ Spirituality Community Welcomes You!
 We are an inclusive, caring, and supportive Catholic community providing Lesbian, Gay, Bisexual, Transgender, and Questioning persons and their families the opportunity to explore and express their Catholic Christian spirituality in a safe, non-judgmental, and nurturing community of shared faith and concern.
 We seek to have conversations with one another and with our Churches that are charitable and just, informed by love, compassion, respect, and understanding.
 Our integration with our church achieved in prayer, sacraments, community, and service.
 We strive to meet and accompany persons, wherever they are in life or on their spiritual journey, inclusive of each individual as one of “us” and never as someone “other.”
 Know that the Lord is God who made us, to whom we belong.
 We are God’s people, the sheep of God’s flock. —Psalm 100 Jesus commanded us, “Feed my Lambs….Feed my Sheep.” —John: 21 It is our goal that all LGBTQ persons may grow in love and hope, grace and fulfillment through participation in this ministry.
 Our activities include open discussion groups, family support meetings, social and prayerful gatherings, and speakers.

 We offer same sex Blessings for couples joining together in matrimony “St Sebastian's Independent Catholic Church is welcoming church is source of peace and shared happiness”. to all God's children.
 We Preform marriages for all with the right prescibed by the church.
 If we love one another, God will live in us in perfect love.